AayushKucheria/ReadingSpace/CONTRIBUTING.md

-# Contributing to BooksSpace
+# Contributing to ReadingSpace

-Thank you for considering contributing to BooksSpace!
+Thank you for considering contributing to ReadingSpace!
 This document outlines the guidelines and workflows for contributing to this project.

 ## Code of Conduct